 1979 Ducati First Edition MHR - Good, Better, THE BEST!
 For Sale

-There are 3 qualities that make any collectible appreciate in value.
-This machine has all three.
+There are 4 qualities that make any collectible appreciate in value.
+This 1979 First Edition MHR surpasses even the legendary Green Frame (US$137,000) by having all three.

-1. Simultaneously Rare & Popular.
-The driver for being popular is to be deireable as proven by unprecedented sales, yet unavailable.
+2. Simultaneously Rare & Popular.
+The driver for being popular is to be desirable as proven by unprecedented sales, yet unavailable.
+How does that work?

 An example of being both rare & popular is the First Edition (Rare because a limited number were printed) Harry Potter book set that sells for $6,500, else pickup a 2nd, 3rd,... edition set for $65 of which millions were printed.